Petro Fedoryshyn

-Petro Stepanovych Fedoryshyn (Петро Степанович Федоришин, born July 20, 1949 in Bila) is a Ukrainian journalist, editor, teacher, and sports figure.
+Petro Stepanovych Fedoryshyn (Петро Степанович Федоришин, born July 20, 1949, in Bila, Chortkiv Raion, Ternopil Oblast) is a Ukrainian journalist, editor, teacher, and sports figure.
 Honored journalist of Ukraine (2004).
 Member of the National Union of writers of Ukraine (2015).
 Candidate of philological Sciences (1996), docent (2004).
 Master of sports of the USSR in Sambo (1976), black belt holder in karate (1990).
 Winner of the Yaroslav Stetsko Ternopil regional prize (2013).
 Honorary Citizen of Chortkiv (2022).

 Biography

 Graduated from the Faculty of journalism of Lviv University (1976).
-Since then, he has been working in the editorial office of the Ternopil regional newspaper "Free life" (now "Free life plus"): correspondent, head of the Department, deputy editor, since 1990 — editor-in-chief.
-At the same time, he teaches foreign literature and journalistic skills at the Ternopil National Pedagogical University named after Volodymyr Hnatyuk, 2005-2009 — co-founder and head of the Department of journalism of this university.
+Since then, he has been working in the editorial office of the Ternopil regional newspaper "Free life" (now "Free life plus"): correspondent, head of the department, deputy editor, since 1990 – editor-in-chief.
+At the same time, he teaches foreign literature and journalistic skills at the Ternopil Volodymyr Hnatiuk National Pedagogical University, 2005–2009 – co-founder and head of the Department of journalism of this university.

 Member of the editorial board of the 3-volume encyclopedic publication "Ternopil region.
 History of cities and villages".

 Resident of the Ternopil regional organization of Oriental martial arts (since 1994).
-Karate coach of the sports club "Spartak "of the sports society"Ukraine".
+Karate coach of the sports club "Spartak" of the sports society "Ukraine".
 He has trained 3 masters of sports of Ukraine of international class in karate, 10 Masters of sports of Ukraine in karate and kickboxing, European champion O. Lelyukh (1996).